ELIXIR-IIB-training/website/_posts/2022-04-28-metabolomics-and-integrative-omics-Bari.md

 **The email should be sent by 27-03-2022 24h00 CET**
 <br>

 **Important**: The Tumor Biochemistry Group of the Italian Society of Biochemistry and Molecular Biology (SIB) (https://www.biochimica.it/) will grant a € 70,00 fellowship to two undergraduate or PhD student participants who either are or wish to become members of SIB.
-The fellowships will be granted to two presenting authors selected among those who will submit an abstract by **March 27th, 2022 following the guidelines reported in TARGET AUDIENCE**. <br>
+The fellowships will be granted to two presenting authors selected among those who will submit an abstract by **April 4th, 2022 following the guidelines reported in TARGET AUDIENCE**. <br>

 ### Instructors/Speakers
 - **Duccio Cavalieri**- University of Florence, Italy